 1. Track who is interested and engaged with your work

-If you consistently keep records of who came to your events or training, webinars or partnership meetings, and anything else about people that interact with your research or knowledge mobilisation activities, you will have a good grounding for an impact story.
-This is the cornerstone to demonstrating the reach of your work.
+Consistently keeping records of who comes to your events or training, webinars or partnership meetings, and anything else about people that interact with your research or knowledge mobilisation activities, will be the foundation for an impact story.
+This is the basis for demonstrating the reach of your work – one of the REF (UK Research Excellence Framework) criteria and important to all impact.

-You should also track what is important about these people in relation to your initiative.
-Is there something about who is important to the impact of this work in relation to age, geography, profession, sector, interests?
-If so, make sure you capture that information too, and consistently across different types of engagement.
-For example, if your work is important to young people then make sure you have defined that (e.g. 16-25 years old) and you consistently capture age whether people attend webinars, meetings or whatever else.
+Additionally, it’s good to keep track of what is important about these people in relation to your initiative.
+Who is important to the impact of this work in relation to age, geography, profession, sector, interests?
+Capture that information too and consistently across different types of engagement.
+For example, if your work is important to young people then make sure you have defined that (e.g. 16-25 years old) and capture age of people attending webinars, meetings or whatever else.

 Your social media report might include updated overall reach, downloads of key documents, growth of interest and how that happened, and any particular highlights.
 Whatever you decide, just pulling this together in the same format on a regular cycle can make this information much more useful.